-- C. Both conditional branches specify the destination of the branch as an offset relative to the value currently in the PC. - 1.
-The offset is multiplied by 4 (because all instruction addresses are a multiple of 4) and then added to the value currently in he pc, which is by this time the address of the NEXT instruction to be executed. - 2.
+C. Both conditional branches specify the destination of the branch as an offset relative to the value currently in the PC.

+- 1. The offset is sign-extended to yield a signed number, and then is multiplied by 4 (because all instruction addresses are a multiple of 4) and then added to the value currently in he pc, which is by this time the address of the NEXT instruction to be executed.
+(So the offset if effect specifies the distance in instructions - not bytes.) - 2.
 The offset can range from -32678 to +32767.
 After multiplication by 4, and adding to the address of the next instruction, this means that conditional branches can "reach" to an instruction in the range addr of branch instruction - 131068 .. addr of branch instruction + 131072

-- D. An important quirk: RISC computers (including MIPS) achieve impressive performance in part by overlapping the execution of several nstructions. - 1.
-We will see, when we get to the implementation of MIPS, that the ISA was designed to allow the CPU to actually be working on different parts of up to 5 successive instructions at the same time. - 2.
-This poses an interesting problem in the case of conditional branches: by the time that a decision has been made about whether or not to branch, the next instruction has already been fetched from memory.

-- a) This doesn't pose a problem if the branch is not taken (the condition is false).
+- D. An important quirk: RISC computers (including MIPS) achieve impressive performance in part by overlapping the execution of several instructions. - 1.
+We will see, when we get to the implementation of MIPS, that the ISA was designed to allow the CPU to actually be working on different parts of up to 4 successive instructions at the same time. - 2.
+This poses an interesting problem in the case of conditional branches: by the time that a decision has been made about whether or not to branch, the next instruction has already been fetched from memory. - a) This doesn't pose a problem if the branch is not taken (the condition is false).
 But what if the condition is true?
 In this case, we have fetched an instruction from memory that we don't want to execute. - b) We could just nullify the instruction causing a "bubble" in the pipeline.
 However, what many RISCs including MIPS do is to execute the instruction anyway.
 Often, it is possible to fill this "branch slot" with a useful instruction that needs to be done regardless of whether or not we branched; but absent this it is standard practice to fill this slot with a "nop" (no-operation) instruction.